wookfai3/vendor_portal/company-profile/financial.md

-### 4. Financial
+### 1. Financial

-28. Go to section '[4] Financial'.
-In the 'Capital Structure' area, enter the following:
+1. In the 'Capital Structure' area, enter the following:

 ![company-profile-24.png](images/company-profile-24.png)